Floatovoltaics: Floating solar farms in Thailand

 Floating solar panel market players include: First Solar, Hanwha Solar, Sharp, Canadian Solar, SunPower, REC Solar, Solarworld, Panasonic/Sanyo, Renesola, JA Solar, Motech, Gintech, LDK Solar, GCL Poly, Suntech, Yingli Solar, and Trina Solar.

 Floatovoltaics will soon play an important role in the global clean energy production marketplace.
-Thailand should be aware of the seven energy and environmental benefits of floating solar arrays as explained below:
+In principle, Thailand could generate 6% of total power from the floating solar farms at 3,000 MW.
+The land of sun should be aware of the seven energy and environmental benefits of floating solar arrays as explained below:

 Seven advantages: Floating vs. ground-based solar farms